AvinashBarade/RLHF/abc.md

 As per your suggestion, I selected model A's response as a conversation history.
 Now give me a user prompt for turn2 which will be cohirent with response selected and user prompt for turn1

+Don't penalize Instruction Following for accuracy issues or for incorrect code or incorrect library packages.
+Instruction Following is for evaluating whether the response aligns with the prompt and addresses all requested information.

+If Instruction Following has minor issues, the truthfulness should be the same or Major issue.
+Do not penalize IF for accuracy issues, penalize Truthfulness instead

 Now provide me these details for both the responses